paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ```

 This example is ignoring the asynchronous nature of the request and the possibility that the connection has timed out.
-`DeactivateItem` will not call `Dispose()` even for `IDisposable` unless overridden.
+`DeactivateItem` will not call `Dispose()` on `IDisposable` instances.
 If the item needs reactivation when retrieved for reuse, set an activation parameter as above.
 Before node recycling, we call `DeactivateItem(node)`.
 You can create all three custom functions in different ways, depending on need.
 ```c#
 // 1. per-class/struct/value-type
 LinkedList<int>.CreateItemStatic     = () => -1;